When making the decision to become an entrepreneur, the first question that often comes to mind is: “What business should I start?”

 With so many home business ideas out there, we have selected ten businesses that we found to be ideal, suitable and practical for home-based women entrepreneurs and work at home moms.

-1. Virtual Assistant.
 One of the hottest new home businesses today is the virtual assistant business.
 It is the reinvention of the secretarial and administrative assistance business in the age of the Internet.

 As a virtual assistant, you perform the typical tasks of an administrative support professional such as word processing, researching, event planning, and other office chores – except everything is done online.
-Your client may even be hundreds of miles away from you (even from a different country), and you may never even get to meet them as all communication are often done via email, password-protected web sites, instant messaging or phone calls.
+Your client may even be hundreds of miles away from you (even from a different country), and you may never even get to meet them as all communication is often done via email, password-protected web sites, instant messaging or phone calls.

 For more information about starting a virtual assistant business, check out: